jzombie/rich-cms/md-content/Chapter 1.md

 "You know the problems of those who face the necessity of beginning all over again.
 There are thousands of people in America today who would like to know how they can convert ideas into money, people who must start at scratch, without finances, and recoup their losses.
 If anyone can help them, you can.

-"If you publish the book, I would like to own the first copy that comes from teh press, personally autographed by you.
+"If you publish the book, I would like to own the first copy that comes from the press, personally autographed by you.

 "With best wishes, believe me,